eeue56/assets/slack-code-of-conduct.md

 # Elm Slack Community Code of Conduct

+The Elm Slack community is a welcoming environment where everyone can seek help and discussion on any Elm-related topic.
+To ensure that our Slack remains as friendly as it currently is, this Code of Conduct documents our rules, values, and expectations.

-Online communities include people from many different backgrounds.
-The moderators of this community are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+The members and moderators of the Elm Slack community are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
 We do not tolerate harassment or abuse in any form.

 As participants of this community we pledge to:

 - __Be friendly, welcoming and inclusive.__
-  - Do not avoid someone just because they are new to the community.
 - __Be helpful and patient.__
   - Do not _intentionally_ post inaccurate, misleading, or deceptive technical information.
   - Do not ridicule someone's ignorance or misunderstanding.